BestReviews is reader-supported and may earn an affiliate commission. Details

 The bristles effectively remove even stubborn stains and are quite durable if proper care is taken when storing the brush between uses.
 The corners are curved and rounded so there are no sharp edges that might damage fiberglass or vinyl pools.

 The pin that secures the brush to the pole does not provide a good fit with some poles.

 This nylon pool brush is 18 inches long and features a built-in spoiler that makes it easier to sweep while adding additional downward pressure to each stroke.
 The unit is designed to quickly attach to a standard-size aluminum pool pole and it releases with a single push.

 The quick-release plastic pins that keep the brush on the pole are not as durable as the rest of the brush.

 Features a durable build with strong plastic and aluminum that stands up to tough cleaning tasks.
-Curved brush head is 18 inches long.
+The curved flexible brush head is 20 inches long.
 Nylon bristles are firm enough to provide reliable scrubbing action.

 Cleaning your pool requires several different tasks that necessitate owning several pieces of equipment and possibly a couple of machines.
 One of the most important tasks, regularly brushing down your pool, is accomplished by using one of the most affordable pieces of equipment in your pool-cleaning arsenal: a pool brush.

 There are only three different types of pool brushes, but not all will work for every type of pool.
 It is essential that you purchase the right one, otherwise you can damage your pool.
 Pool brushes also come with various features, such as curved ends and bumpers, that may make cleaning a little easier.